SuusjeVG/SumSurfersAdventures/README.md

    ```
 3. Open website

     you can open the game in your browser withouth using a builder.
-This is because of the importmap
+This is because of the importmap and the use of a CDN
    ```html
     <script type="importmap">
         {